 Implicit Association Test (IAT): A computerized reaction-time task designed to measure the strength of association between target concepts (e.g., flowers and insects) and attribute concepts (e.g., pleasant and unpleasant).
 Participants categorize stimuli as quickly as possible by pressing a computer key.
 In critical blocks, participants use the same computer key to categorize both a target concept and an attribute concept.
 The IAT measures the milliseconds required to sort stimuli.
 The strength of the association between targets and attributes , operationalized as the quickness with which participants respond, is referred to as an “implicit association.”
 You can take a demo test online.

-Incidence Incidence is an important concept in public health research.
-It refers to the proportion of people in the population who have newly developed a given medical condition.
-It differs from prevalence, which refers to the total proportion of people who have a given medical condition.
+Incidence: Incidence is an important concept in public health research.
+It refers to the proportion of people in a population who have newly developed a given medical condition during a specified period of time.

 Incident rate ratio: The ratio of two incidence rates.
 The incidence rate among the exposed proportion of the population, divided by the incidence rate in the unexposed portion of the population, gives a relative measure of the effect of a given exposure.
 Incident rate ratios that are close to 1.0 indicates little effect of a given exposure on health outcomes. http://www.hsph.harvard.edu/thegeocodingproject/webpage/monograph/glossary.htm

 Information Sampling Test: Paticipants open as many boxes as they choose in a 25 box grid.
 Each box reveals one of two colors.
 Participants must decide which color is in the majority; they can make this decision at any point and receive points for correct answers.
 In one condition, they receive the same points regardless of how many boxes they open; in the other there points decrease the more boxes they open.

 Inhibitory: Modifying, inhibiting, or suppressing the action of (an)other neuron(s); reducing the probability that a post-synaptic neuron will fire.